-• Introduction to Variables - Video (download)
+Introduction to Variables - Video (download)

-• Variable - A label for a piece of information used in a program.
+Variable - A placeholder for a piece of information that can change.

 - Declare and assign a value to a variable - Declare a variable

 Labels and Values

 Video: As a class watch the video introducing variables.

 Review: Students can review the most important points from the video on the map level in Level 4.
 Students don't need to understand all of these ideas right now, but they can use this level as a reference throughout the lesson.